Massachusetts Senate hopeful Warren leads fundraising race

 Pennsylvania Republican challenger Bob Smith slightly outraised incumbent Senator Bob Casey with their campaigns reporting $1.6 million and $1.5 million raised in the quarter.
 Smith has narrowed Casey’s lead in recent polls.

-Nevada Senator Dean Heller, the Republican appointed to fill out the term of an incumbent who resigned, reported raising $1.6 million, about the same as the $1.65 million raised by his opponent, Congresswoman Shelley Berkley.
-Heller has held a narrow lead in most polls.
+Nevada Senator Dean Heller, the Republican appointed to fill out the term of an incumbent who resigned, reported raising $1.6 million.
+Figures for his opponent, Congresswoman Shelley Berkley, were not yet available.

-Another endangered incumbent is Montana Democratic Senator Jon Tester, who announced he raised $2.3 million in the quarter compared with $2.4 million for his opponent, Republican Congressman Denny Rehberg.
-The race has been tight all year in the polls.
+Missouri Senator Claire McCaskill, who was considered one of the most endangered Democratic incumbents in the nation, reported earlier this month that she had raised $5.8 million in the quarter, according to her campaign.

-In another close race in the West, Democratic candidate Richard Carmona, a former Surgeon General, topped his Republican opponent Congressman Jeff Flake in fundraising.
-Carmona received $2.2 million in the quarter compared to $1.3 million for Flake, who was the favorite but has been even or behind in some polls.
+Her Republican opponent, Todd Akin, had not filed a report as of Monday afternoon and his campaign spokesman did not return a message seeking fundraising figures.
+Last week, Akin said he had raised $1 million in donations on-line, but that was not specifically for the third quarter.

-Additional reporting by Kevin Murphy, David Dawson, Brendan O'Brien, Alina Selyukh, Richard Cowan, Eric Johnson, Greg McCune, Jonathan Weber, David Schwartz and David Bailey.; Editing by Greg McCune and Todd Eastham
+Additional reporting by Kevin Murphy, David Dawson, Brendan O'Brien, Alina Selyukh and Richard Cowan; Editing by Greg McCune and Todd Eastham